Chart Color Schemes

 Queanbeyan West - Jerrabomberra is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on current demographic trends, a population increase of 696 persons is expected by 2041, recording a gain of 5.3% in total over the 17 years.
+Based on demographic trends, a population increase just below the median of non-metropolitan areas nationally is expected.
+The area is projected to increase by 696 persons to 2041, recording a gain of 5.3% in total over the 17 years.

 Frequently Asked Questions - Population